Exploring the vortex phase diagram of Bogoliubov-de Gennes disordered superconductors: Introduction

 In view of that, a natural question to ask is to what extent the current picture of the effect of disorder in superconducting vortices, largely based on a phenomenological description of disorder, is modified if disorder is introduced microscopically and the calculation is carried out self-consistently.

-In this paper, we employ the self-consistent BdG formalism \cite{DeGennes1964,DeGennes1966} to address this problem in a two dimensional disordered superconductor in the presence of a perpendicular magnetic field, introduced by the so-called Peierls' substitution.
-More specifically, we study quantitatively the vortex distribution as a function of disorder and magnetic field.
-Moreover, we address the impact of disorder on global phase coherence and also in superconducting properties such as the average order parameter and the critical magnetic field.
+In this paper, we employ the self-consistent BdG formalism \cite{DeGennes1964,DeGennes1966} to address this problem in a two dimensional disordered superconductor in the presence of a magnetic flux, introduced by the so-called Peierls' substitution.
+More specifically, we study quantitatively the vortex distribution as a function of disorder and flux strength, and also the structure of single vortices when the order parameter is sufficiently inhomogeneous.
+Moreover, we address the impact of disorder on global phase coherence and also in superconducting properties such as the average order parameter and the critical flux corresponding to the breaking of superconductivity.